Pathfinder 2e - The Wizard Handbook

-Elf: The Elf's Ability Boosts are great, but a Constitution Flaw is really problematic, so you may want to use the Optional Flaws rules to offset the Constitution penalty.
+Elf: The Elf's Ability Boosts are great, but a Constitution Flaw is really problematic, so you may want to use the Voluntary Flaws rules to offset the Constitution penalty.
 Seer Elf gets you Detect Magic for free, and Otherwordly Magic gets you an extra Arcane cantrip (though it's an innate spell so it's still Charisma-based), so you can expand your cantrip options, but the Gnome can get cantrips from other spell lists, which dramatically expands your options.

 Gnome: Despite the lack of a fixed Intelligence increase, the Gnome works surprisingly well if you put your Free Increase into Intelligence.
 Gnome Ancestry Feats can get you automatically-scaling Lore skills, extra cantrips, a familiar, and a few other excellent options.
 Two of the Gnome's Heritages give you additional cantrips, but since they're innate spells they'll be Charisma-based, so look for utility options rather than offensive ones, especially from other spellcasting traditions which offer spells that the Wizard can't normally select.